 Understand that acute stress can be adaptive in certain situations, driving improved performance.
 The key is to prevent stress from becoming chronic and unmanaged, leading to burnout.

-Recognize that burnout is a prevalent issue affecting many individuals.
+Recognise that burnout is a prevalent issue affecting many individuals.
 Avoid feelings of loneliness or isolation by understanding that you are not alone in experiencing burnout.
 Seek support from peers who may share similar experiences.

 Move beyond the buzz of self-care and focus on techniques that contribute to overall wellness.
 Wellness integrates various health factors, including physical, emotional, psychological, spiritual, environmental, social, nutritional, and hormonal aspects.
 Effective self-care leads to a more balanced and resilient life.